 He was promoted commander of the sloop Martin 14 in the Leeward Islands on 1 April 1765, and paid her off in April 1767.
 In October 1770 he recommissioned the Merlin 18, going out to Jamaica from Spithead in June 1771 and paying her off after arriving at Portsmouth in February 1773, having been obliged to cut away her mainmast after she was badly damaged by a violent gale off the Lizard.

-Fotheringham was posted captain of the Garland 24 on 9 October 1773, paying her off in the following July.
+Fotheringham was posted captain of the Garland 24 on 9 October 1773, which vessel also went out to Jamaica and returned to Spithead in June 1774, being paid off in the following month.

-He commissioned the new Resource 28 in July 1778, going out to Jamaica that winter, and retaining her until the beginning of 1781.
-His final command was the Ruby 64, which he commanded briefly that year with the flag of Vice-Admiral Sir Peter Parker at Jamaica.
+He commissioned the new Resource 28 in July 1778, departing Portsmouth on 1 January 1779 for Jamaica with a convoy, and undertaking a mission to the Spanish Main.
+His final command was the Ruby 64, which he commanded from the beginning of 1781 with the flag of Vice-Admiral Sir Peter Parker at Jamaica.

-During 1773 he took up residence at 15 Orange Street, London
+In 1773 Fotheringham took up residence at 15 Orange Street, London